 But being a beginner like you, I needed a slotted opening, of which I discovered my sewing machine’s spool pin mount works perfectly for this demo due to its slot at the top.
 OK, not a “professional” tool, but worked well in a pinch!

 Generally the slotted tool is easier to use when you’re first starting out – these sets below have both so you can get some practice with each and get comfortable with using them.

 Glue and Adhesive

-I’ve always preferred clear glue to produce no-show…I’m using Aleene’s Tacky Glue which is a great brand and pretty popular.
+A good kind of water-based, non-solvent craft glue will work fine with your quilling endeavors.
+I’ve always preferred clear glue for the invisibility after it dries.
+I like using Aleene’s Tacky Glue which is a great brand and pretty popular.